paulwexler/opinions/on_coding/README.md

 A `RequestException` can be raised for a variety of reasons.
 The url could be wrong, the request might be blocked by a firewall, the site could be down, the request could have timed out, or some other error.
-Some applications might catch `RequestException` or specific sub-classes of it and attempt to handle these errors, however for many applications, there is no need to handle these exceptions,
+Some applications might catch `RequestException` or specific subclasses of it and attempt to handle these errors, however for many applications, there is no need to handle these exceptions,